home-assistant/home-assistant.io/source/_components/fastdotcom.markdown

 ## {% linkable_title Notes %}

 - When running on Raspberry Pi, the maximum speed is limited by its 100 Mbit/s LAN adapter.
-- The sensor will return the maximum measured speed during an 15 second test.
+- The sensor will return the maximum measured speed during a 15-second test.